 - Size and number of images that can be posted.

 - Text post, link post or image post formats and what works best.

 - Activation of emojis to show your emotions, hashtags for keywords or handles to reach out to specific users

 - Favorite times when social communities are most active.

 - Posting frequency: the number and frequency of postings that lead to more engagement or annoy the community.

 If you share your content across multiple social platforms and communities don’t be tempted to push the same content in the same form to each and every social channel as a matter of one size fits all.
 Consider the 280-character-limit on Twitter and the near no-limit characters on Facebook.
 There is also a difference in what works best on Twitter and what works best on Facebook to boost your organic reach.
-Hashtags work fine on Twitter, Instagram, and Google+, but they don’t perform on Facebook.
-Facebook users love short comments, whereas Google+ users interact better with longer comments.
+Hashtags work fine on Twitter and Instagram, but they don’t perform on Facebook.
+Facebook users love short comments.
 Look at the social media platforms, communities, and options each network provides.
 Don’t cross-post, cross-promote on social media.
 Make a list of what works best for you on each network and set up your social media cross-promotion plan.